Melvin Starkey Henderson: Career

-Henderson was involved in many national and international organizations, and was a founder and first President of the American Board of Orthopaedic Surgeons, when it was established at the Kahler Hotel in Rochester, Minnesota, on June 5, 1934.
-Describing the organization of the board, the closed, socially elite Eastern establishment of surgeons, withheld endorsement, "After all, in the opinion of the East Coast establishment, Henderson (who was born in St. Paul, was educated in Canada, and had his beginning with the Mayo brothers as a clinical assistant riding a bicycle around Rochester, making house calls on the Mayo brothers' patients) was a mere upstart."
-He was 31 years old and had already been President of the American Orthopaedic Association and Clinical Orthopaedic Society, as well as prominent in the American Medical Association and other organizations.
-Henderson was one of three of the first 15 AAOS presidents (the other two being Drs.
-Philip D. Wilson and John C. Wilson, Sr.) who had a son who succeeded him professionally as both President and as the Director of Orthopaedic Surgery at the Mayo Clinic.
-He was greatly respected for his organizational abilities, particularly at the Board, whose objectives were uncertain in the beginning and required his careful guidance.
-Henderson served on the Trustee Board for the Mayo Clinic, and many other professional and charitable foundations.
+Henderson was involved in many national and international organizations, and was a founder and first president of the American Board of Orthopaedic Surgery, which was established at the Kahler Hotel in Rochester, Minnesota, on June 5, 1934.
+According to Wickstrom, Henderson and others established this board in reaction to difficulty gaining acceptance by the medical establishment in the eastern US: “After all, in the opinion of the East Coast establishment, Henderson (who was born in St. Paul, was educated in Canada, and had his beginning with the Mayo brothers as a clinical assistant riding a bicycle around Rochester, making house calls on the Mayo brothers’ patients) was a mere upstart.”

+By that time, he was 51 years old and had already served as president of the American Orthopaedic Association and Clinical Orthopaedic Society, and he was prominent in the American Medical Association and other organizations.

+Henderson was one of three of the first 15 presidents of the American Academy of Orthopaedic Surgeons to have a son who succeeded him professionally as both president and director of orthopaedic surgery at the Mayo Clinic; the other two were Philip D. Wilson Jr. and John C. Wilson, Sr. He was greatly respected for his organizational abilities, particularly at the American Board of Orthopaedic Surgery, whose objectives were uncertain in the beginning and required his careful guidance.
+Henderson served on the board of trustees for the Mayo Clinic from 1924 to 1947, and he served as president or chairman of many other professional organizations.